-PURPOSE: The Congressional Research Service states that no rationale for the exclusion is found in the legislative history (the provision was enacted in 1918), "But it has been maintained that workers' compensation should not be taxed because it is in lieu of court-awarded damages for work-related injury or death that, before enactment of workers' compensation laws ... would have been payable under tort law for personal injury or sickness and not taxed."
+PURPOSE: The Congressional Research Service states that no rationale for the exclusion is found in the legislative history (the provision was enacted in 1918), "But it has been maintained that workers' compensation should not be taxed because it is in lieu of court-awarded damages for work-related injury or death that, before enactment of workers' compensation laws ... would have been payable under tort law for personal injury or sickness and not taxed."181

-IMPACT: CRS states that, "The exclusion from taxation of employer contributions for workers' compensation medical benefits provides a tax benefit to any worker covered by the workers' compensation program, not just those actually receiving medical benefits in a particular year."
-CRS further points out that, "Not taxing employer contributions to workers' compensation ... subsidizes these benefits relative to taxable wages and other taxable benefits, for both the employee and employer.
-The exclusion allows employers to provide their employees with workers' compensation coverage at a lower cost than if they had to pay the employees additional wages sufficient to cover a tax liability on these medical benefits."
+IMPACT: CRS states that, "The exclusion from taxation of employer contributions for worker' compensation medical benefits provides a tax benefit to any worker covered by the worker's compensation program, not just those actually receiving benefits in a particular year."
+182

 A possible unintended consequence of the tax expenditure is that it "reduces the employer's cost of compensating employees for accidents on the job and can be viewed as blunting financial incentives to maintain safe workplaces."
+183

-53. Active income of controlled foreign corporations
+52. Active income of controlled foreign corporations

 Internal Revenue Code Sections: 11, 882, and 951-964

-Federal Law Sunset Date: None

-Year Enacted in Federal Law: 1909

-(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Corporate Income Tax Loss \$28,661 \$31,208 \$33,119 \$36,361 Personal Income Tax Loss \$0 \$0 \$0 \$0 Total \$28,661 \$31,208 \$33,119 \$36,361
+(Dollars in thousands) FY 2016 FY 2017 FY 2018 FY 2019 Corporate Income Tax Loss \$107,509 \$112,544 \$116,592 \$121,627 Personal Income Tax Loss \$0 \$0 \$0 \$0 Total \$107,509 \$112,544 \$116,592 \$121,627